nilesh-patil/nilesh-patil.github.io/_posts/2017-03-04-working-with-numpy.md

 last_modified_at: 2017-07-10T15:09:55-04:00
 categories: [blog]
 tags: [numpy, python]
-excerpt: "Building a fully connected neural network in python"
+excerpt: "Vectors, matrices, and basic linear algebra with NumPy"
 math: true
 redirect_from:
   - /blog/working-with-numpy/
 ---

-If you don't know, in short - [Numpy](http://www.numpy.org) is a python library which provides support for fast computations over arrays (vectors, matrices, tensors).
-Its faster compared to structuring the same computation in base python because operations are vectorized & in general you end up writing code that is pretty close to mathematical notation of your operations instead of writing low level code & dealing with errors & overheads that might creep in during these operations.
+[NumPy](http://www.numpy.org) is a Python library that provides fast computation over arrays (vectors, matrices, tensors).
+It is faster than the equivalent base-Python because operations are vectorized, and the resulting code stays close to the mathematical notation of the underlying operation — without the bookkeeping and overhead of element-wise loops.

-##### Import numpy  package for current session

 ```python
 import numpy as np